Marcoby-Dev-Ops/Nexus/docs/UNIFIED_ARCHITECTURE.md

 - User profile and context
 - Responsive design for all devices

-### 2. Workspace Hub (`MyWorkspace.tsx`)
+### 2. Workspace Hub (`WorkspacePage.tsx`)

-The `MyWorkspace` component serves as the personalized central hub for each user, featuring:
+The `WorkspacePage` component serves as the personalized central hub for each user, featuring a dynamic, widget-based dashboard that includes:

+- AI-driven insights and proactive alerts
+- A comprehensive calendar view
-- Personalized welcome and metrics
+- Task and idea management
+- A unified inbox for communications
-- Quick access to frequently used tools
+- Quick access to recent and favorite items
-- Recent activities across departments
-- Upcoming tasks and deadlines
-- Pinned items for quick access
-- AI-powered suggestions

 ### 3. Feature Registry (`featureRegistry.tsx`)